GeoscienceAustralia/hiperseis/receiver_fn/README.md

  - Station inventory XML file
  - Output file name

-Firs, program will create catalogue of the events from 15 to 90 degrees of distance irelative to centre of Australia and quit.
+Firs, program will create catalogue of the events from 15 to 90 degrees of distance relative to centre of Australia and quit.
 It should be run again directly or using `qsub` command.
 Latter is preferable because data extraction is very time consuming process.
 If there is catalogue with specified dates it will continue to extraction without quitting.